 Professional: After graduating from Elon, I moved to Knoxville, TN to work as a Family Intervention Specialist at Youth Villages.
 Youth Villages is a non-profit organization dedicated to “helping thousands of emotionally and behaviorally troubled children and their families live successfully.”
 In August 2012, I started working at Elon as the Coordinator for the Center for Leadership.
 As a student, I had the opportunity to work in the Center for Leadership so coming back to work here as a professional staff is a dream come true!

-Personal: I just got married in May to my college sweetheart!
+Personal: I have been married for a little over a year to my college sweetheart!
 I am a big sports fan; I love watching football and basketball (Peyton Manning if my favorite player).
 I enjoy spending time outdoors and playing with my dog Graham.

 Why I enjoy working in the Center for Leadership: Elon students are some of the most exceptional people I have ever met!
 Their passion and desire to make a different in their campus and in the community is infectious.
 Working in the CFL, gives me the opportunity to be a positive mentor for students during a critical time in their lives.